navcoin/navcoin-org/content/project-activity/completed/static-block-reward.kr.md

 externalUrl: https://github.com/NAVCoin/npips/blob/master/npip-0004.mediawiki
 ---

-Modifying the block reward from percentage based to static in an effort to increase network&nbsp;security and align NavCoin with the PoSv3&nbsp;specification.
+Modifying the block reward from percentage based to static in an effort to increase network&nbsp;security and align Navcoin with the PoSv3&nbsp;specification.